ingvast/pdf-export/README.md

 by `pdf-lib.r`.

 Test files are found under `test` directory.
-Simply execute them from a rebol prompt and they should show some graphics and leave a pdf fil
+Simply execute them from a rebol prompt and they should show some graphics and leave a pdf file.

 ## External libraries used